rpggamage/kv-audio-frontend-by-rpg/zHowToFront.md

  npm install tailwindcss @tailwindcss/vite etc
+##position
     sticky - you scroll, but I stay in given position fixed   - I do not care any one I stay in the given position in the screen

     absolute - Give me position I will stay in given position of my near "relative" parent relative - I will handle the my absolute child

+##alignment
+    flex
+    flex-col
+    justify-center ====> experimental way
+    items-center   ====> this will do you want